Lake Ontario Trout & Salmon Association (LOTSA)

 - Satellite View – Lake Ontario

 - Satellite View – Lake Erie

 If you would like to see additional links added to this section, please let us know.
 We will be happy to review the suggested link with the board for inclusion.

 "Fishing is much more than fish.
 It is the great occasion when we may return to the fine simplicity of our forefathers... "

 Rain showers in the morning will evolve into a more steady rain in the afternoon.
-High near 45F.
-Winds SSW at 15 to 25 mph.
+High near 50F.
+Winds E at 10 to 20 mph.
 Chance of rain 70%.
-Rainfall around a quarter of an inch.
+Rainfall near a half an inch.

 Cloudy with snow showers mainly during the morning.
 Temps nearly steady in the upper 30s.
 Winds NNE at 10 to 20 mph.
 Chance of snow 40%.